martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 denial-of-service mitigations (e.g. request rate limits) to `CERTIFICATE_REQUEST` frames as to new TLS connections.

 While the `CERTIFICATE_REQUEST` frame permits the sender to enumerate the acceptable Certificate Authorities for the requested certificate, it might not be prudent (either for security or data consumption) to include the full list of trusted Certificate Authorities in every request.
-Senders, particularly clients, are advised to send an empty `Certificate-Authorities` element unless they are expecting a certificate to be signed by a particular CA or small set of CAs.
+Senders, particularly clients, SHOULD send an empty `Certificate-Authorities` element unless they are expecting a certificate to be signed by a particular CA or one of a small set of CAs.

+## Denial of Service

 Failure to provide a certificate on a stream after receiving `CERTIFICATE_NEEDED` blocks processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.

+Validating a multitude of signatures can be computationally expensive, while generating an invalid signature is computationally cheap.
+Implementations will require checks for attacks from this direction.
+Signature proofs SHOULD NOT be validated until a stream requires the certificate to make progress.
+A signature which is not valid based on the asserted public key SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.

+## Confusion About State

+Implementations need to be aware of the potential for confusion about the state of a connection.
+The presence or absence of a validated certificate can change during the processing of a request, potentially multiple times, as `USE_CERTIFICATE` frames are received.
+A server that uses certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.

 Client implementations need to carefully consider the impact of setting the `AUTOMATIC_USE` flag.
 This flag is a performance optimization,